mongodb/docs/source/core/replication.rst

 one, "*master*" node accepts write operations while one or more "*slave*" nodes mirror or replicate all write operations and thus maintain data sets that are identical to the master.
-In the context of a replica set, the node currently accepting write operations is referred to as "**primary**", while all other nodes are refereed to as "**secondary**."
+In the context of a replica set, the node currently accepting write operations is the "**primary**", while all other members of the set are "**secondary**" nodes.

-MongoDB's "replica set" [#master-slave]_ functionality provides additional operational convenience, by allowing members of a replica set to independently select a node to serve as the :term:`primary` and then allow the :term:`primary` status to automatically failover to one of the :term:`secondary` nodes as needed.
+MongoDB's "replica set" [#master-slave]_ functionality provides additional operational convenience, by allowing the members of a replica set to select one member as the :term:`primary` and then allow the :term:`primary` status to automatically failover to one of the :term:`secondary` nodes as needed without administrator intervention.

 Replication works, by way of a special :term:`capped collection` called the :term:`oplog` that keeps a record of all operations applied to the master node.
-Secondary nodes then replicate both this log and then apply the operations to their data collections.
+Secondary nodes then replicate this log and then apply the operations to their data collections.
 The result of the replication process is that all nodes maintain identical copies of the shared data set.
 All nodes send heartbeats to all other nodes, and will pull operations from the node with the lowest "ping" time.

-If the primary node becomes unreachable, the secondary nodes trigger an :ref:`election <replica-set-elections>` a new primary node is elected.
+If the primary node becomes unreachable the secondary nodes trigger an :ref:`election <replica-set-elections>` where the set attempts to elect a new primary node.
 Nodes will veto elections called by secondary nodes that are ineligible to become primary, and the firsts node to receive votes from a majority of the set will become primary.
-Once the new primary is elected, the set continues to operate normally.
+Once the set elects a new primary, the set will continues to operate normally.
 In the mean time, the former primary will "step down" and become a secondary.
 A node with primary status will step down if it is connected to another node that is more eligible to be primary, which forces an election.
-See the ":ref:`replica set failover <replica-set-failover>`" and ":ref:`replica set election <replica-set-elections>`" sections for more on this process.
+See the ":ref:`replica set failover
+<replica-set-failover>`" and ":ref:`replica set election
+<replica-set-elections>`" sections for more on this process.

 MongoDB uses :term:`single master replication` to ensure that the database remains consistent.
-However, it's possible to modify the :ref:`read preferences <replica-set-read-preference>` so that read operations can be distributed to the secondary nodes.
+However, clients possible to modify the :ref:`read preferences <replica-set-read-preference>` on a per-connection basis in order to distribute read operations to the secondary members of a replica set.
 For deployments with high levels of "read" activity, distributing reads to secondary can provide a great deal of additional capacity.
 Since secondary nodes are always *approaching* the state of the primary, but may trail behind the primary by some value, you may need to account for these potential discrepancies in your application layer.
-See the ":ref:`consistency <replica-set-consistency>`" section for more information regarding ":ref:`read preference
+See the ":ref:`consistency
+<replica-set-consistency>`" section for more information regarding
-<replica-set-read-preference>`" and ":ref:`write propagation
+":ref:`read preference <replica-set-read-preference>`" and ":ref:`write propagation <replica-set-write-propagation>`."
-<replica-set-write-propagation>`."

 .. note::